Planning Poker Tools

 First, I like using the cards themselves.
 This is great.
 Remember that the proper way of doing it, say with 5 people, is to average the numbers once they get ‘close’.
 (We usually define close as ‘within 3 PP cards’ — ex: all votes are either 5 or 8 or 13.)
 Average.
 Do not make them agree on one PP card.

-So, when using the cards, the hard part is addition and division.
-Which I learned, but later got bad at.
+So, when using the cards, the hard part is addition and then division.
+Which I learned of course, but later found frustrating to do quickly while others are watching.
 Now, if you have Philip on your team (and Philip does addition and division wonderfully in his head), then you have no problem.
 If your team is collocated.

 But, I don’t always have Philip.